SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Nodes/ActionsofNodes/RemoveNode/README.md

 #Remove Node  Sample

-This sample demonstrate how to remove node at runtime using "Remove" method.
+This sample demonstrates how to remove the node at runtime using the "Remove" method.